 Trestle Table with Breadboard Ends

-Cut all of the joints before cutting any of the shapes
+Cut all of the joints for this classic cherry dining table before cutting any of the shapes.

 CAD-drawn plans and a cutlist for this project are available in the Fine Woodworking store.